Slewis916/epic-beaker-lab-workflow-docs/respiratory-panel-test-build-spec.md

 | Influenza B | LAB0001-FLUB-R | Detected / Not Detected |
 | RSV | LAB0001-RSV-R | Detected / Not Detected |

 **Co-detection:** Multiple analytes may be simultaneously positive on a single specimen.
+Common co-detections include SARS-CoV-2 + RSV, SARS-CoV-2 + Influenza A/B, and Influenza A/B + RSV.
 Each component result reports independently regardless of other analyte results.
+Co-detection does not trigger a hold or special routing — all components report normally upon successful auto-verification.

 ---